stellamartin222/cinema-tickets/cinema-tickets-javascript/README.md

 ```
 To run this technical test with custom inputs, navigate to the run.js file.

-- To add a custom account ID change the value on line 16
+- To add a custom account ID change the value on line 14
-- To add custom ticket requests change lines 17 to 19
+- To add custom ticket requests change lines 15 to 17

 ## Test Suite